mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 <p class="description">Easily sort your rows based on one or several criteria.</p>

+Sorting is enabled by default to the grid users and works out of the box without any explicit configuration.
-The sorting rules can be modified through the user interface by clicking on a column header.
+Users can set a sorting rule simply by clicking on a column header.
-Repeat this action to pass to the next sorting direction of the column.
+Following clicks change the column's sorting direction.
+You can see the applied direction on the header's arrow indicator.

 {{"demo": "pages/components/data-grid/sorting/BasicExampleDataGrid.js", "bg": "inline", "defaultCodeOpen": false}}